altynclassic/altynclassic/README.md

 Copyright (c) 2015-2017 Sibcoin Core Developers

+Copyright (c) 2017 Altynclassic Core Developers

-What is Sibcoin?
+What is Altynclassic?
 ----------------

-Sibcoin is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
-Sibcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Sibcoin Core is the name of open source software which enables the use of this currency.
+Altynclassic is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+Altynclassic uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+Altynclassic Core is the name of open source software which enables the use of this currency.